JacobDer/PostgreSQL-practice/README.md

 # PostgreSQL Practice Questions
-The database being used here is the Sakila database.
+The databases used here are the dvdrental database and exercises database, both of which are available above.
 The questions come from Jose Portilla's online PostgreSQL course.
 Each section will contain subsections with questions that are targeted at practicing a certain type of PostgreSQL command.
 Additionally, there will be assessments which include questions